 Do you have savings to pay off all your debts?
 (If you’re rich, you may have a lot of debt, I’m sure).
 Do you have enough for your family?
 If yes, for how many months can you survive without anything?

-Most of the rich guys without a budget will get trapped when anyone asks them to pay off their debts because, with no income, there’s practically no legal way to pay a monthly instalment.
+Most of the rich guys without a budget will get trapped when anyone asks them to pay off their debts because, with no income, there’s practically no legal way to pay a monthly installment.

 Most delay payments for a few months, banks charge penalties for not paying on time, and voila – you’re screwed bad.

 You have money right now, you don’t know if you will have money tomorrow or next week.
-Assuming you’re lucky and life will never betray you is a gamble I’m not willing to accept, not should you.
+Assuming you’re lucky and life will never betray you is a gamble I’m not willing to accept, nor should you.
 Budgeting is easy, accept the fact!

 One thing that can easily turn a happy budgeting guy into hating budgeting is not being able to go for vacations.

 Hey, who said budgeting means no vacations?
 I don’t remember saying anything like that (unless you follow a finance expert who isn’t even an expert!).

 Just because you’re budgeting, it doesn’t mean you stop going on vacations.
 Instead, you create a separate section in your budget for vacations and put in some money each month for it.

 Once the amount is equal to your estimated expenditure for the vacation, feel free to go for it.
 You don’t need to make your life boring, budgeting is fun and it’s supposed to make your life more meaningful and enjoyable.

 you can give others, you can do vacations, you can dine out every Friday.
 Just make sure you’re sticking to the rules of budgeting.
 If you want a plan to get started, you can try The 50-30-20 Rule of Budgeting.